apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     **deprecated**.
 We have the intention
     of removing them in the next release, at which point only the FastLeaderElection will be available.

+* *maxTimeToWaitForEpoch* :
+  (Java system property: **zookeeper.leader.maxTimeToWaitForEpoch**) **New in 3.6.0:**
+      The maximum time to wait for epoch from voters when activating leader.
+If leader received a LOOKING notification from one of it's voters, and it hasn't received epoch packets from majority within maxTimeToWaitForEpoch, then it will goto LOOKING and elect leader again.
+      This can be tuned to reduce the quorum or server unavailable time, it can be set to be much smaller than initLimit * tickTime.
+      In cross datacenter environment, it can be set to something like 2s.

 * *initLimit* :
     (No Java system property)